qureshiaquib/qureshiaquib.github.io/_posts/2024-5-27-azure-explicit-outbound-internet.md

 date: 2024-5-27 12:00:00 +500
 categories: [tech-blog]
 tags: [Azure Explicit Outbound Internet]
 description: "Discover key strategies for securing Azure VM internet access post-retirement.
-Options include NAT Gateway, Azure Firewall, Instance Level Public IP, and Load Balancer"
+Options include NAT Gateway, Azure Firewall, Instance Level Public IP, and LB"
 ---
 As you may have read the announcement regarding the retirement of the default internet access, If not please go through it here.